-Every morning dozens of locals set out to hunt for whale sharks; Not to kill or harm them, but to lure them close to shore so people can swim with them.
-In an almost ritualistic way, the locals guide the sharks from a canoe close to shore for the tourists to see.
+Every morning dozens of locals set out to “hunt” for whale sharks; Not to kill or harm them, but to lure them close to shore so people can swim with them.
+In an almost ritualistic fashion, the locals guide the sharks from a canoe close to shore for the tourists to see.
 There are [typically] 3-5 whale sharks filter feeding while swimming very slowly in large circles.
 All of the sharks are focused on food and completely ignore humans and the other fish in the water.

-It is a mind over matter battle for some people to get into the water with something that big but once in the water the fears subside quickly.[sociallocker id=1511]
+It is a mind over matter battle for some people to get into the water with something that big, but once in the water, the fears subside quickly.